alexyy802/waifucord/docs/faq.rst

 :orphan:

-.. currentmodule:: discord
+.. currentmodule:: senpai
 .. _faq:

 Frequently Asked Questions
 ===========================

-This is a list of Frequently Asked Questions regarding using ``discord.py`` and its extension modules.
+This is a list of Frequently Asked Questions regarding using ``senpai.py`` and its extension modules.
 Feel free to suggest a new question or submit one via pull requests.

 .. contents:: Questions